CSE142/sp21-CSE142L-final-starter/README.md

 #### P4 (1pt) Note down the both execution times, and calculate the speedup

 ```
 Original execution time:

-Optimised execution time:
+Optimized execution time:

 Speedup:

 ```

 #### P5 (4pt) Use `--param*` to explore the range of tiling sizes for `activate()`.
-Draw a graph that shows the impact on execution time of tiling `I` and `N` at different sizes.
+Draw a graph that shows the impact on execution time of tiling `I` and `N` at tile sizes from 1 to 128 (all combinations).
 Make sure it is clearly labeled legible.
 You are plotting execution time against two variables, so you will need to account for that in the graph.

 ```